 To be clear, I focus on past-year data rather than lifetime reports because it is much more reliable (Alison Tieman provides one reason for this here), and also because it is important to observe trends (either in the frequency of events or the willingness of victims to report them) as they change from year to year.
 I also focus primarily on opposite-sex assault, not because I wish to prioritize it over same-sex assault, but because the available data makes it easiest to compare male-on-female to female-on-male incidents.

 Here is my analysis of that data, complete with screenshots that include the CDC web address from which they’re taken.
-As a disclaimer, I am not a statistician.
+As a disclaimer, I am not a statistician (though I did have one review this article for me before I posted it).
 What I have done is simple addition, subtraction, multiplication, and division.
 Feel free to check my math if you are skeptical.
 I have provided every number I’ve used and its source.

 1.1% of women reported having been raped, estimated at 1,270,000 women.

 - Range of male-on-female victims: 1,157,000 – 1,270,000 women

 - Average estimate of male-on-female victims: 1,213,000 women

 - Average estimate of female-on-female victims: 57,000 women

 1.1% of men reported having been made-to-penetrate, estimated at 1,267,000 men